Gavin55555555555555/power-outage-predictor/README.md

   frameborder="0"
 ></iframe>

-Notably, the most number of power outages occur in the Northeast and the least occur in West North Central.
+Notably, the number of power outages is not uniform between all climate regions.
+The most number of outages occur in the Northeast and the least occur in West North Central.

 ### Bivariate Analysis